ValeriaParise/ValeriaParise/README.md

 - 📚  I'm currently studing at ITS Cadmo - Developer 4.0

+- 🎓 I also completed the Java Backend course at Develhope

 - 👨‍💻 All of my projects are available at [github.com/ValeriaParise](github.com/ValeriaParise)

 - 🎓 Physics of Materials Degree